 Phase 4: High-Level Design (~10-15 minutes)

-Draw and narrate the data flow for key user journeys:
+Draw and narrate how data moves for key user journeys:

 Focus Areas for Product Architecture